casrssk/Proteomics-project/README.md

 Step 5: Results from Deepnovo were compiled using data_preprocessing.py.
 This python code looks into the modifications and replaces I/L with all L in the predicted sequences.
 Secondly, it changes all Cmod to C, and all Qmod, Nmodand Mmod to Q, M, N respectively.

-Step 6: For running the model, you need all the files named in docker file in the working directory and then you can build the docker image (docker build -f Dockerfile . -t proteomics_proj).
+Step 6: For running the model, you need all the files named in docker file in the working directory. you can download the train dataset from this link https://drive.google.com/file/d/1hTMZJ2k-9b9csTll6eCapuSyit2F7ozi/view?usp=sharing and save in your working directory.
+Now you can build the docker image (docker build -f Dockerfile . -t proteomics_proj).
 Run docker image docker run -p 8888:8888 proteomics_proj:latest.